River Junction AVA: History

 The Delta is a distinctive estuarine environment where freshwater and tidal ocean water meet.
 Based on tidal influence, geomorphology, and native vegetation, the Delta is an inland coastal environment.
 Estuaries are among the richest, most productive ecosystems on Earth and include diverse natural habitats and micro-environments.
 The tremendous fertility of Delta Estuary soils was recognized early in the settlement of California.
 Historically, the Delta was a vast marshland with adjacent uplands that underwent periodic flooding from winter rains and spring snow melt.
 Since 1850 over 90 percent of those wetlands have been reclaimed for agriculture, and have been administered by a variety of private individuals, public agencies, and Reclamation Districts.

 Native Americans utilized the Delta area for at least 10,000 years, prior to the Spanish colonization.
 Local archeological sites are at least 5,000 years old.
-As late as the 1800's the Stanislaus - San Joaquin confluence area was inhabited by the Miwok.
+As late as the 1800s the Stanislaus - San Joaquin confluence area was inhabited by the Miwok.
 In 1810 Spanish armies explored the southern delta, and by 1820 British and French fur trappers had arrived.
 In 1832 the Hudson Bay Company established local camps.
-Following secularization of the Spanish Missions during the Mexican Period (1812-1846), large local land grants were given to Mexican citizens.
+Following secularization of the Spanish Missions during the Mexican Period (1812–1846), large local land grants were given to Mexican citizens.
 In 1841, the first band of eastern overland immigrants crossed the Sierras, journeyed down the Stanislaus River, and headed north to Sutter's Fort.
-In the 1840's local land use, among land grant recipients and homesteaders, was primarily cattle grazing on upland grasslands, and the marshes were avoided.
+In the 1840s local land use, among land grant recipients and homesteaders, was primarily cattle grazing on upland grasslands, and the marshes were avoided.
 River commerce developed, by 1847 steamboats appeared on the Delta, and the Stanislaus River had regularly scheduled steamboat service.

 Following U.S. acquisition of California from Mexico, the presence of gold was announced in 1848, resulting in an enormous influx of miners and settlers.
 Settlers soon realized that feeding the gold miners was more profitable than gold mining, for instance, locally-grown watermelons sold for $5 each, in gold-based 1849 dollars.
 Wheat was grown by 1850, and local agriculture increased to meet regional demands.
 Truck crops and orchards became extremely profitable.

 Following the Federal Swamp and Overflow Act of 1850, wetlands title was transferred to the State of California with provision that proceeds from land sale would finance reclamation.
 Early reclamation efforts in the Delta consisted of artificial levees created with hand tools, and were less than successful.
 Farming was difficult, but high yields encouraged further reclamation efforts.